Table of Contents

 Recommended Reading – 7 Simple Lateral Head Tricep Exercises To Explode Arm Definition

-The triceps refer to the three-headed muscle residing at the back of your upper arms, and this muscle group sits behind your biceps, which are muscles at the front of your upper arms.
-The tricep muscle comprises three heads, the long head of the triceps, the medial head, and the lateral head, and collectively these muscles form the entire posterior region of the upper arm.
+The tricep muscle comprises of three heads; the long head of the triceps, the medial head, and the lateral head.
+Collectively these muscles form the entire posterior region of your upper arm.

-The triceps, also known as the triceps brachii, crosses at the shoulder joint and the elbow joint making it a bi-articular muscle.
 The triceps are crucial to your arm movements and are responsible for arm extension.
 In comparison, the biceps aid with arm flexion.
 Therefore, these two muscles work synergistically to support arm mobility.

 Recommended Reading – Long Head Of The Triceps : 8 Exercises & Techniques To Supersize Your Arms

-Besides the role of the triceps in elongating the forearm at the elbow, they also play a significant role in extending and adducting the arm at the shoulder joint, aiding shoulder joint stability.
-Furthermore, besides supporting these joints, the triceps are essential to carrying out simple daily activities like maintaining a sitting posture and even holding a pen.
+Besides the role of the triceps in lengthening the forearm at the elbow, they also play a significant role in extending and adducting the arm at the shoulder joint, aiding shoulder joint stability.

 Exercises that specifically target the biceps will not likely have much effect on the triceps.
-Therefore, it’s essential to carry out tricep exercises to build strength to your overall arm.
-There are several exercises effective for targeting your triceps, these include overhead extensions and triceps kickbacks.
+Therefore, it’s essential to carry out dedicated triceps exercises to build strength.

 Best Tricep Exercises For Strength & Muscle